 A written script is required.
-The rest of the application will consist of a video and application questions to answer that, when combined, are no more than 3-4 pages in total.
-This process allows a good overall picture of story, vision and team and helps the shortlisting assessors to get to know the filmmakers.
+The rest of the application will consist of a video and a short application with some summaries, no more than 3-4 pages in total.
+This process will still allow a good overall picture of story, vision and team and help the shortlisting assessors to get to know the filmmakers.